 - The Information Technology: Gaming, Simulation, and Design associate degree requires Work-Based Learning (WBL).
-For WBL courses, students must complete an intake form with their advisor. - Credit for prior learning may be available for some courses.
+For WBL courses, students must complete an intake form with the WBL coordinator. - □ Credit for prior learning may be available for some courses.

 Program Options: Information Technology - Gaming, Simulation, and Design at PCC offers an associate degree (A25590GS), diploma (D25590GS), and certificate (C25590GS).